ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 Here, we have used the octave equivalents with wavelength between 1/2 and 1 - within an octave above the root note.
 We perform successive approximations which justify the intervals (pun intended...?):

-1) Recall the approximations for the major third and closing the circle of fifths:
+1) Recall the approximations for the major third and closing the circle of fifths, respectively:

 $$\frac{4}{5} \approx \frac{2^6}{3^4}, \qquad 1 \approx \frac{2^{19}}{3^{12}}.$$